Meeting Room Policy

 Library programs and activities have absolute priority over all other uses and are not covered under these policies and procedures.

-promotion of commercial products or services, or programs sponsored by a business firm are prohibited even if they are free and open to the public.
+These meeting rooms at the Nashua Public Library are available free of charge to any non-profit or governmental entities for meetings or programs of an educational, cultural, charitable or civic nature during library hours.
+Profit-making entities are not permitted to use these meeting rooms.
+Programs involving the sale, advertising or promotion of commercial products or services, or programs sponsored by a business firm are prohibited even if they are free and open to the public.
 This includes groups offering free introductory lectures prior to a paid course of instruction.
 Nonprofit groups may engage a speaker from a business as long as the speaker and the nonprofit group do not sell, advertise, or promote commercial products or services during their program/meeting.
-These rooms may be booked in person or online at www.nashualibrary.org/visit/meeting-rooms.
+Please call 589-4603 to reserve the computer training room.
+The other rooms may be booked in person or online at www.nashualibrary.org/visit/meeting-rooms/.

 Eligibility for rooms Small Meeting #1 and Small Meeting #2:

 These rooms are available for use by small groups and individuals regardless of whether they are for-profit or nonprofit.
 The rooms can be reserved up to 3 days in advance: groups or individuals using the study rooms are limited to 2 hours per day.
-The study rooms can only be reserved via telephone at 589-4603 or in person.
+The small meeting rooms can only be reserved via telephone at 589-4603 or in person.